Ph.D. in I-O Psychology: Degree Guide

 Dissertation

-Most Ph.D. programs expect candidates to produce a dissertation or an extensive written document based on original ideas and research.
+Most Ph.D. in industrial organizational psychology programs expect candidates to produce a dissertation or an extensive written document based on original ideas and research.
 A dissertation demonstrates that the student has mastered advanced concepts and can contribute to their field by conducting meaningful research.

 While a dissertation committee helps keep candidates on track throughout the process, a dissertation is a solitary effort requiring stamina and discipline.